The Best Watercolor Paper for Beginners

 The Best Journal

-I just splurged on an art journal and I love it.
+I just splurged on an art journal, and I love it.
 There’s just something special about it.
 So far, I’ve only been playing with it and making swatches.
-It’s not watercolor weight, but I’m not worried about it, since it’s just for fun.
-(Blick link)
+It’s not watercolor weight, but I’m not worried since it’s just for fun.
+(Click link)

 I like the idea of a bound book of my art.